emagiz/emdocs/mds/howto/security-guide.md

 2. These flows are then deployed together with a specific build number (contains framework components to make these flows work), into a runtime (java based application container).
 3. These runtimes run on Cloud machines that contain Cloud templates (all required components to make the Cloud machine operational such as OS, Java runtime version, etc).

 The top part of the picture depicts the eMagiz repository.
 Within this repository all relevant (open-source) libraries that are needed to run flows on a connector are stored.
-GJW --> How is this secured?

 <p align="center"><img src="../../img/howto/definition-emagiz-model.png"></p>

-** VERMELDEN REPOSITORY ZAKEN??**

 ## 2. Security guidelines for the eMagiz Cloud